How Government Benefits Systems Work

 Several factors contribute to the friction that applicants experience.

 Volume overwhelms capacity.
 Benefits offices often have more applications than their staff can process quickly.
 During economic downturns or crises, volume spikes dramatically while staffing remains relatively static.
+For context, during the initial months of the COVID-19 pandemic in 2020, state unemployment systems received more claims in a single week than they had previously handled in an entire quarter.
 There's no way to rush complex verification processes without risking errors or fraud.

 Rules are legally mandated.
 Caseworkers can't exercise much discretion about eligibility criteria because those criteria are set by law and regulation.
 A sympathetic worker may want to help, but they can only approve applications that meet the specific legal requirements.
 This can make the system feel rigid or uncaring, even when individual workers are not.